tjcrone/driveanon/README.md

 # driveanon
-This is a Python module that provides easy access to publicly shared Google Drive files through reference by blob id.
+This is a Python module that provides easy anonymous access to publicly shared Google Drive files via blob id.
+We are in the early stages so this is pretty basic, but we hope to add functionality soon!

 ## Installation
 Until we get this up on PyPI, the easiest way to install this is to clone the repo, move into the top directory of the repo, and then: